Fade BG Image

 "Hm?
 Ah, Gozoh.
 Long time no see.
 Haven't seen you around lately."

-"I've been hanging out at the bar! … So, there's this investigation request that came up and I was thinking of taking it.
-Want to do it together?"
+"I've been hanging out at the bar! … Anyway, there was an investigation request that came up, and I was thinking of taking it.
+What do you say, want to take it together?"

 "That request was put out by the village, right?
 I'm the village chief, you know."

-Besides, what would you do if something happened to the village chief?
-Well, the bar's master, the deputy village chief, would just become the official village chief, I guess.
+Besides, what would they do if something happened to the village chief?
+Well, the bar master a.k.a. deputy village chief would officially become village chief, so I guess it wouldn't matter.

 "There's no rule saying you can't accept a request you put out yourself.
-As long as the Guild recognizes it as a legitimate request and an adventurer accepts it, that's all that matters."
+The Guild recognizes it as a legitimate request, and an adventurer accepts it.
+That's all there is to it."

 Is that really okay?
-Couldn't you just keep putting out requests and completing them yourself to rank up super fast without paying anything…?
-This is probably a method that noble children use to raise their ranks.
-Apparently you can get a noble title if your rank is high enough.
+As long as you pay, you could keep completing your own requests as much as you want, and your rank would go up fast… This is probably a method that noble children use to raise their ranks.
+Apparently you can get a peerage if your rank is high enough.

 "At most, you can only get up to C-Rank that way though.
-The Guild also checks whether the requests are appropriate, so they can't be too easy of quests.
-You need a recommendation for B-Rank and above, and there's no point if you can't pass the examination."
+The Guild checks whether the requests are appropriate too, so overly easy ones won't count for much.
+You need a recommendation for B-Rank and above, and it's meaningless if you can't pass the examination anyway."

 "Is that how it works… But you can still get to C-Rank, huh."